Parents’ Guide to Special Education

 • An Individualized Family Service Plan for infants and toddlers.

-IDEA provides guidance with regard to the process by which a student is identified as having a disability.
+IDEA guides the process by which a student is identified as having a disability.
 First, a child is identified, usually by referral from school personnel.
 Parents can also request that their child be evaluated if they suspect a disability is present.
-Once the child is evaluated, his or her eligibility for services is determined.
-If the determination is made that the child has a disability, an IEP meeting is scheduled and the document is written.
-From there, services are provided and annual progress is measured and reported.
+Once the child is assessed, his or her eligibility for services is determined.
+If the determination is made that the child has a disability, an IEP meeting is scheduled, and the document is written.
+From there, services are provided, and annual progress is measured and reported.

 Free and Appropriate Public Education

 An essential component of IDEA is the guarantee of a Free and Appropriate Public Education (FAPE).
-The Rehabilitation Act of 1973 protects the rights of disabled individuals with respect to programs that receive federal funding.
+The Rehabilitation Act of 1973 protects the rights of disabled individuals concerning programs that receive federal funding.
 Section 504 of the Rehabilitation Act specifies that:

 “No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance…”

-Section 504, which is enforced by the U.S. Department of Education, requires schools to provide FAPE to any disabled child regardless of the severity of his or her disability.
+Section 504, which the U.S. Department of Education enforces, requires schools to provide FAPE to any disabled child regardless of the severity of his or her disability.
 Under FAPE, school districts are required to:

 • Provide, at no charge, special education services to qualified students.